yossadh/yossadh.github.io/_drafts/2018-00-00-christmas-protein.md

         s/[[:punct:]]//g  # remove punctuations
         ' xmas.clean.txt
 ```

 * Make FASTA file for each entry

 ```bash
 # add FASTA header
 sed -i 's/^/>prot\n/' xmas.clean.txt
 # split into individual files: xaa, xab, ...
 split -l 2 xmas.clean.txt
 ```

-* Finally, submit them to blastp and wait a long time
+* Finally, submit them to blastp and wait a long time (it took ~9 hours for me).
+Best to run it overnight :)
+Note that we use blastp-short here which is configured to searches with short sequences.

 ```bash
 for i in x??; do
     blastp -task blastp-short -remote -comp_based_stats 0 -query $i -db nr > $i.out